The Twelve Caesars: Historicity

-Although he was never a senator himself, Suetonius took the side of the Senate in most conflicts with the princeps, as well as the senators' views of the emperor.
-That resulted in biases, both conscious and unconscious.
+Although he was never a senator himself, Suetonius took the side of the Senate in most conflicts with the princeps, as well as the Senate's views on the emperor.
+This resulted in biases, both conscious and unconscious.
 Suetonius lost access to the official archives shortly after beginning his work.
 He was forced to rely on secondhand accounts when it came to Claudius (with the exception of the letters of Augustus, which had been gathered earlier) and does not quote the emperor.